SignLLM: Sign Language Production Large Language Models: Introduction

 \section{Introduction}

 \acf{slp} aims to synthesize human-like sign avatars from text inputs.
-Deep learning-based SLP approaches \cite{saunders2020progressive,saunders2021continuous,huang2021towards,saunders2021mixed,saunders2021skeletal} typically involves sequential steps from text to gloss (\ie, a type of textual vocabulary representing gestures or postures), gloss to pose \cite{carreira-2017-i3d,MediaPipe}, and finally rendering pose videos into more engaging human-like avatar videos.
+Deep learning-based SLP approaches \cite{saunders2020progressive,saunders2021continuous,huang2021towards,saunders2021mixed,saunders2021skeletal} typically involve sequential steps from text to gloss (\ie, a type of textual vocabulary representing gestures or postures), gloss to pose \cite{carreira-2017-i3d,MediaPipe}, and finally rendering pose videos into more engaging human-like avatar videos.
 These processes are complex and challenging to simplify, making sign language data acquisition and processing difficult.
-This challenge has significantly dampened researchers' enthusiasm and progress over a considerable period, with the majority of studies in the past decade relying on a German sign language (GSL) dataset named PHOENIX14T \cite{forster2012rwth, koller15:cslr} and other lesser-known languages datasets \cite{Duarte_2021_how2sign,RWTH-PHOENIX-Weather-2014,muller-etal-2023-findings,Ronchetti2016,Ham21,9210578} for \textbf{S}ign \textbf{L}anguage \textbf{P}roduction, \textbf{R}ecognition, and \textbf{T}ranslation tasks (SLP, SLR and SLT).
-Additionally, the use of various tools adhering to different standards \cite{7298594,guler2018densepose,smpl} by different researchers further complicates the task.
-Recent research work \cite{slt-how2sign-wicv2023,fang2023signdiff,Bohacek_2022_WACV} based on the American sign language (ASL) dataset \cite{duarte2021how2sign,shi-etal-2022-openASL} is almost nascent, and the research progress on other minority languages is also very limited \cite{ebling2016automatic,8778347}.
+This challenge has significantly dampened researchers' enthusiasm and progress over a considerable period, with the majority of studies in the past decade relying on a German sign language (GSL) dataset named PHOENIX14T \cite{forster2012rwth, koller15:cslr} for \textbf{S}ign \textbf{L}anguage \textbf{P}roduction, \textbf{R}ecognition, and \textbf{T}ranslation tasks (SLP, SLR and SLT).
+Recent work \cite{slt-how2sign-wicv2023,fang2024signdiffdiffusionmodelsamerican,Bohacek_2022_WACV} based on the American sign language (ASL) \cite{duarte2021how2sign,shi-etal-2022-openASL} and other lesser-known languages \cite{Duarte_2021_how2sign,RWTH-PHOENIX-Weather-2014,muller-etal-2023-findings,Ronchetti2016,Ham21,9210578} are relatively rare.